 How many wires does the eWG range Have?

-The Turbosmart eWG Range all have 6 wires – That covers 2 wires for the Electronic Motor, to be driven via an H-Bridge outlet.
+The Turbosmart eWG Range all have six wires - That covers two wires for the Electronic Motor, to be driven via an H-Bridge outlet.
 The remaining cover the Onboard hi-resolution position sensor and onboard controller temperature sensor.